koplugin-swipe-animation/Swipe_Animation.koplugin/README.md

 1. Connect your device to a computer via USB.
 2. **Backup** your existing `koreader` folder first.
-3. Copy the `ffi`, `frontend`, and `patches` folders from the root of your downloaded (and unzipped) folder into your device's `koreader` directory, overwriting existing files.
+3. Copy the `ffi`, `frontend`, and `patches` folders from the root of your downloaded (and unzipped) folder into your device's `koreader` directory, overwriting existing files(Note: Do not delete the original folder).
    - Typical path: `D:\.adds\koreader\` (path varies by device)
    - **Special Note**: If your device already natively supports hardware page-turn animations and you do *not* want to use this patch's software wipe animation, but only want to enable native hardware page-turn animations for PDF files, you can choose to **only copy the `patches` folder** to your device's `koreader` directory.
 4. Safely eject the device and restart KOReader.